DiamondLightSource/SContent/README.md

 For some databases, ovevr 16GB RAM is required.
 (The BIG ones, such as bacteria).

+All results are put into a newly created dirrectory data_files.

 To run inidividually, the order is:

 ```bash